NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 2.0.9 - removed the CSS from install script and added it into the code to ensure no "white screen of death" scenarios if Javascript fails to install 02/18/2023

 2.1.0 - added the `replace_element` function for backwards compatibility to pre-v2 WATM/EZ Website Designer versions 04/09/2023
-      - the EZ license is now checked once per day, rather than on every page load
+      * the EZ license is now checked once per day, rather than on every page load
-      - if the [web browser's language is set](https://www.computerhope.com/issues/ch001904.htm) EZ WildApricot Web Designer will automatically switch to the language, if available.
+      * if the [web browser's language is set](https://www.computerhope.com/issues/ch001904.htm) EZ WildApricot Web Designer will automatically switch to the language, if available.
-      - added an error log and a "View Error Log" button to the inspector
+      * added an error log and a "View Error Log" button to the inspector
-      - when an error is encountered while parsing the CSV file the error is logged, and parsing continues with the next line
+      * when an error is encountered while parsing the CSV file the error is logged, and parsing continues with the next line
+      * added instructions on adding translated content gadgets